deepskystacker/DSS/Installers/README.txt

 9. Fix some problems with the handling of the Apply buttons of the Processing tabs.

+10. Remove the percent symbol from the sky background column data in the image list display and add it to the column header.

 Changes for DeepSkyStacker 6.2.1
 ================================